bloq/sol-mass-payouts/README.md

 Validate a supplied merkle receipt is associated with a valid, unspent claim.

-### User:   Claim tokens
+### Anyone:   Claim tokens

-Present a valid merkle receipt, and receive the associated tokens.
+Present a valid merkle receipt with account associated with it and transfer the associated tokens to given account.

-User must be the address in the claim, and the claim must be unspent.
+Provided account address must be the address in the claim, and the claim must be unspent.

 ### Funder:  Create new claims group

 Store a merkle root, and associated ERC20 funds, on chain.
+Must provide withdraw unlock time and its value must be atleast 30 days higher than claim group create time.

 **WARNING**:  There is no on-chain validation that funds supplied equal the funds required to fully satisfy all claims.
 The funder may under-fund.
+> Funder can not claim tokens via `claim()`

 ### Anyone:  Add more funds to claims group.